Persper/drepo-gitlab/doc/user/project/pipelines/schedules.md

 ![Schedules list](img/pipeline_schedules_ownership.png)

 > **Note:**
-When the owner of the schedule doesn't have the ability to create pipelines anymore, due to e.g., being blocked or removed from the project, or lacking the permission to run on protected branches or tags.
-When this happened, the schedule is deactivated.
-Another user can take ownership and activate it, so the schedule can be run again.
+When the owner of the schedule doesn't have an ability to create pipelines on the target branch (e.g. being blocked/removed from the project, the tartget branches or tags become protected, etc), the pipeilne schedule will stop creating a new pipeline.
+In this case, someone from the same project with the right permission has to takeover the ownership to recovert the situation.

 ## Advanced admin configuration